philzook58/philzook58.github.io/_posts/2025-04-08-knuckle_C_pcode.md

 &#8870;ForAll([x, y], Or(mymax(x, y) <= y, mymax(x, y) <= x))

-There is always junction between the formal and informal, because we are informal beings, living in an informal world with informal applications and goals.
-This is true even for pure mathematics.
-The mental picture of the mathematician and the exact syntax and rules of the formal system are not a priori in alignment.

-Like a weld between disparate materials, this juncture is often a weakpoint of formal modelling of the system and thus should be explicitly tested.
-Tests are the greatest commonality between the two worlds and are applicable in both.
-I also have built some facilities for using hypothesis to fuzz between z3 versions and python versions of things

 # SMTLib to C Extraction

 I have made an intentionally limited, direct printer of the z3py ast to C. The printer is coded in a direct style and to error out at print time if it hits any default cases.

-At the moment, I only support pure expressions over `bool`, `uint8_t`, `uint16_t`, `uint32_t`, and `uint64_t`.
+At the moment, I only support pure expressions over `bool`, `uint8_t`, `uint16_t`, `uint32_t`, and `uint64_t` (pretty pathetic I know).
 I could in the future support full `int` via GMP, but that is a whole bag of worms.
+Basic structs should be doable.
+One of the reasons I made this is to print out specs to be discharged via CBMC.

 So we need to connect our currently unimplementable `mymax` function over the integers into one that works over `uint64_t`.
 They should match on the parts of their shared domain.